Now Available:

 2. The extent to which women have taken up gainful occupations

-3. Why the percentage of women reported as gainfully occupied was smaller in 1920 than in 1910
+3. Why the percentage of women reported as gainfully occupied was smaller

-4. Comparison by States and cities as regards changes in the percentage gainfully occupied
+4. Comparison by States and cities as regards changes in the percentage gainfully

 5. The occupations which women are entering